DPDK/dpdk/doc/guides/sample_app_ug/kernel_nic_interface.rst

 Initialization
 ~~~~~~~~~~~~~~

-Setup of mbuf pool, driver and queues is similar to the setup done in the L2 Forwarding sample application
+Setup of mbuf pool, driver and queues is similar to the setup done in the :doc:`l2_forward_real_virtual`..
-(see Chapter 9 "L2 Forwarding Sample Application (in Real and Virtualized Environments" for details).
 In addition, one or more kernel NIC interfaces are allocated for each
 of the configured ports according to the command line parameters.